colrich/token-decorating-route-service/README.md

 4. Logs information about that outgoing request
 5. Forwards the request and response

-Item #4 is the key to the solution; it means that the individual client apps that this service is bound in front of need not have the vault token in their environment or bootstrap.properties.
+Item #4 is the key to the solution; it means that the individual client apps that use the config server that this service is bound in front of need not have the vault token in their environment or bootstrap.properties.

 ## Requirements
 ### Java, Maven